AmfAR: Headquarters and facilities

-Institute for HIV Cures Research
+amfAR Institute for HIV Cure Research

-In 2015 amfAR announced a collaboration with the University of California San Francisco, Medical School to create their first Institute for HIV Cures Research.
+In 2015 amfAR announced a collaboration with the University of California, San Francisco Medical School to create their first Institute for HIV Cure Research.
 This facility works to foster research and was founded with the goal of finding a cure to AIDS by the year 2020.
 The leaders of the institute are Paul Volberding, MD who is the head of the UCSF AIDS Research Institute; Satish Pillai, PhD who part of the Blood Systems Institute as well as Warner Greene, MD, PhD, who helps direct the program.
 To remark on the progress that the institute had been making since its foundation, Volberding told CBS News in 2016:To see the pace from the days that we could do very little other than watch our patients die to finding the first treatments and then working hard to make those treatments better to where we are now has been remarkable.
 We have a lot of different options of three or four drug combinations put together in a single pill that a person takes once a day.
 It's remarkably easier than it used to be.

-Bangkok, Thailand Headquarters
+Bangkok, Thailand headquarters

-amfAR established its first international headquarters in Klongtoey, Bangkok, Thailand in 2001 to accompany its TREAT Asia network.
+amfAR established its first international headquarters in Klongtoey, Bangkok, Thailand, in 2001 to accompany its TREAT Asia network.
 The headquarters establishes closer contact to its 21 adult and 20 pediatric clinics in 12 countries across East Asia.
 The headquarters is internationally run as well, and works to streamline the logistics of projects in TREAT Asia.
 Former Chairman Kenneth Cole announced that the decision to move headquarters to Thailand was due to the ability to use the government's generous resources that have been committed to treating the crisis, and have effectively reduced the HIV prevalence in the country to under 1.1% due to quick mobilization and dedicated work.